 Oxford University Swimming Club has existed since 1892, and has become much more professional in recent years training 6-8 times a week.
 Training now takes place for the whole squad at the new Lief Rosenblatt Pool, Iffley Road, Oxford.
 This is a brand new (2004) eight lane 25m pool with a moveable floor, and is part of the main complex of university sports facilities.

 OUSC trains throughout the academic year although the majority of our training for the year is done in Michaelmas and Hilary terms building up for the Varsity match and the BUCS Team Championships.
 We hold three training camps during the year, two of which are held in our own pool, before and after Michaelmas term.
 The main training camp was held last year in Torremolinos, Spain in early January just before the start of Hilary term.
 The camp involves an intensive training schedule, and is a crucial aspect of our training as it ensure the team is in optimal conditions in preparation for the varsity match and BUCS team championships.
 However it also offers the squad a good opportunity to relax and spend time checking out the local area.
 The squad is also invited to take part in land training.
 This includes weights, abdominal work, circuits and flexibility training in a programme designed by 2012 Olympic champion and OUSC alumnus Davis Tarwater.

-In Michaelmas term we compete in a friendly gala, which will take place in mid-October at Oxford, followed by the BUCS short course championships on the 2nd-4th of November at Sheffield.
+In Michaelmas term we compete against other universities in a friendly gala, which will take place in mid-October at Oxford, followed by the BUCS short course championships in November at Sheffield.
 The term ends with the Southern qualification round of the BUCS team championships in late November and possibly a local open meet.